ylfas/3VV_demo/README.md

 # **Usage**

 ## **For directed application:**
 If you want to use our pre-trained model on your own dataset, please follow the steps below in order.
-Before usage, you should put your dataset images in './dataset/test/'.
-Then, you should run the following two codes.
-And last, the prediction result will in './3VV_demo/result/new_dataset/test/'.
+Before usage, you need to place your own images for segmentation prediction in the path './dataset/test/'.
+Then, execute the following two lines of code.
+Finally, the segmented results will be saved in the './3VV_demo/result/new_dataset/test/' directory.

 * python detect.py [--weights ./yolov5_detection/runs/train/exp/weight/best.pth] [--source ./dataset/test/] [--project ./3VV_demo/result/new_dataset/test/]
 * python main2segmentation.py [--arch deeplabv3_gai] [--dataset MyDataset] [--epoch 35] [--batch_size 16] <br />